 - Research must have been completed before or during the author’s medical degree.

 - The author(s) must send their submission to SJM by the submission deadline.

 - The author(s) must follow the submission guidelines outlined in this document while formatting their manuscript.

 We accept submissions in the following categories:

-- Original Research that cogently document original research conducted by the author(s) that is scientifically sound and ethically conscious.
+- Original Research conducted by the author(s) that is scientifically sound and ethically conscious.

-- Reviews that provide a thoughtful and pithy perspective of a variety of peer-reviewed articles within a given specialty or aspect of medicine.
+- Review that provides a thoughtful perspective of a variety of peer-reviewed articles within a given specialty or aspect of medicine.

 - Case Studies that highlight a particular patient, disease, or medical issue.

 - Commentaries that reflect on personal experiences or current events in medicine, such as medical ethics controversies, medical anthropology, and health care policies.

 - Editorials include essays, interviews with medical professionals or researchers, or focus articles.

 - Creative Pieces that are relevant to medicine.
 These submissions can include illustrations, poems, or other forms of expression.